Explore Georgia Tours

 • Morning: Yoga session overlooking Old Town (arranged at hotel or nearby studio)

-• Afternoon: Leisurely exploration — botanical garden walk or Mtatsminda Park cable car
+• Afternoon: Easy exploring, either the botanical garden or the Mtatsminda Park cable car

-• Evening: Second bath experience at different bath house; Georgian wine tasting
+• Evening: Second bath at a different bath house, then a Georgian wine tasting

 Day 3: Integration & Departure